arne-s/JsTrans/README.md

 Installation
 -----------
-* Copy JsTrans in extension folder (rename if necessary)
+* Download/clone JsTrans in extension folder (folder should be 'JsTrans')
 * Import the extension in main config: ('ext.JsTrans.*')